canonical/testflinger/server/HACKING.md

 testing, and developing on all parts of testflinger.
 This environment is self-contained, and automatically set up to point the command-line tools at a server running within this container.
-It also includes a deployment of MaaS with a pre-configured example node that runs in a VM, so you can use this environment to run a full test job through the entire process, including provisioning.
+It also includes a deployment of MAAS with a pre-configured example node that runs in a VM, so you can use this environment to run a full test job through the entire process, including provisioning.